Watch The Ballislife HS Basketball Weekly Showcase

-Game seven of the Ballislife High School Basketball Weekly Showcase pits Pinnacle versus Mesa, two of the better Class 6A teams in Arizona.
-Pinnacle is led by super sophomore guard Nico Mannion, one of the most exciting players in the country.
-Pinnacle began the season ranked as one of the top teams in the West Region of the country and is rounding into shape as Mannion returned from a wrist injury November 30.
-Mesa is a hardworking team that can really light it up from the outside, especially when senior Mark Hatch and junior Zach Hobbs get going.
+Game eight of the Ballislife High School Basketball Weekly Showcase pits Pinnacle (AZ) vs. Clark (NV) in the premier game of the Hoophall West at Chaparral High School (Scottsdale, AZ).
+Pinnacle, which battled Mesa (AZ) last night in a non-league contest at home, has a big task in front of it to upset a deep Clark club currently No. 32 in the FAB 50 National Team Rankings.
+Marquette-bound Greg Foster Jr. and Jalen Hill, Nevada’s top-rated junior, will look to slow down sensational sophomore Nico Mannion and Pinnacle’s perimeter-oriented club.

-The game will be live streamed free on Facebook Watch on Friday, December 8 at 9 pm ET/7 pm MT.
+The game will be live streamed free on Facebook Watch on Saturday at 9 pm ET/7 pm MT.
 Log on to facebook.com/BallislifeTV to view the scheduled contest and check Ballislife.com for schedule updates.
-You can also go back and watch replays of any of the BIL HSBB Weekly Showcase Games in their entirety.
+You can go back and watch replays of any of the BIL HSBB Weekly Showcase Games in their entirety.

 Commentscomments powered by Disqus